EPCCed/2026-03-02-Fortran-intro/_episodes/06-array-expressions.md

 ---
 title: "Array expressions and assignments"
 teaching: 10
-exercises: 10
+exercises: 20
 questions:
-- ""
+- "How do I assign values to Fortran arrays?"
+- "Can I work at once with subsets of an array?"
+- "How can I reduce or extract information from an array?"
 objectives:
-- ""
+- "Learn the syntax used to work with array sections."
+- "Learn about array reductions."
+- "Understand how to use arrays in logical expressions."
 keypoints:
-- "Fortran allows some flexible operations on arrays or subsets of array elements, and provides numerous intrinsic functions for such operations."
+- "Fortran allows flexible operations on arrays or subsets of array elements and provides numerous intrinsic functions for such operations."
+- "Some of these, such as `all()` and `any()` can be useful in directing the logical flow of a program."
 ---

 ## Array sections

-A general subset of array elements, an _array section_,  may be constructed from the triplet
+A general subset of array elements, an _array section_,  may be constructed from a triplet with a start and end subscript and a stride:
 ```
   [subscript] : [subscript] [: stride]
 ```